-- Paper 1: Advanced inorganic and physical chemistry (30% of the total marks) - Paper 2: Advanced organic and physical chemistry (30% of the total marks) - Paper 3: General and practical principles in chemistry (40% of the total marks)
+- Paper 1: Advanced inorganic and physical chemistry (30% of the total marks) Paper 2: Advanced organic and physical chemistry (30% of the total marks) - Paper 3: General and practical principles in chemistry (40% of the total marks)

 There is no practical coursework but there are a number of core practicals that have to be completed over the two year course.
 Questions in the examination papers will be asked that relate to practical concepts.
-Practical work will remain an essential feature of the teaching of the subject and the department are looking forward to using the increased flexibility to expand the range and demand of the practicals that are completed.
+Practical work will remain an essential feature of the teaching of the subject and the department is well-resourced for the expanded range and demand of the practicals that are completed.